Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 ---
-Title: 'Pull Request'
+Title: "Pull Request"
-Description: 'Pull requests are used to recommend merging code from one branch into a different branch.
-PRs are a core tool in open-source software development.'
+Description: "Pull requests are used to recommend merging code from one branch into a different branch.
+PRs are a core tool in open-source software development."
 Subjects:
-  - 'Bash/Shell'
+  - "Bash/Shell"
-  - 'Developer Tools'
+  - "Developer Tools"
 Tags:
-  - 'Git'
+  - "Git"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'learn-git'
+  - "learn-git"
-  - 'learn-the-command-line'
+  - "learn-the-command-line"
 ---

 Pull requests (PRs) are used to recommend the merging of code from one branch into a different branch.
 PRs are a core tool in open-source software development as it allows developers to propose changes to large, open-source codebases.